ravaioli/solarpunk-mandala/framework/core-model/index.md

 ---
 aeo_metadata:
   title: "Solarpunk Mandala: Core Model Index"
-  description: "The central navigation hub and entry point for the Unified Framework for Conscious Regeneration."
+  description: "The central navigation hub and logical entry point for the 12 Core Models of the Unified Framework for Conscious Regeneration."
-  context: "The root directory for the Core Model."
+  context: "The root directory for the Core Model.
+It presents the complete, interdependent architecture from foundational axioms to the integrative capstone of Narrative Intelligence."
   key_objectives:
-    - Provide a logical path through the 11 nodes of the framework.
+    - Provide the logical and pedagogical path through the 12 nodes of the framework.
-    - Orient new users to the 'Solar' journey.
+    - Orient new users to the journey from 'Solar' (theoretical foundations) to 'Punk' (praxis) to 'Mandala' (integrative wisdom).
+    - Visually map the derivations and feedback loops that make the framework a coherent, second-order cybernetic system.
   core_concepts:
     - Conscious Regeneration
-    - The Core Model
+    - The Core Model Architecture
+    - Second-Order Integration
-    - Integrated Wisdom
+    - Semantic Feedback
-  ontological_foundation: "Trans-disciplinary Integration"
+  ontological_foundation: "Trans-disciplinary Integration within a Consciousness-First Reality"
   search_queries:
-    - "What is the Solarpunk Mandala core model?"
+    - "Solarpunk Mandala core model overview"
-    - "Start here: Solarpunk Mandala framework."
+    - "Start here Solarpunk Mandala framework"
+    - "Logical structure of Solarpunk Mandala"
-  related_nodes: [All Nodes 00-10]
+  related_nodes: [All Nodes 00-11]
-  framework_status: "Stable"
+  framework_status: "Stable | Integratively Complete"
 ---
 # Solarpunk Mandala: Core Model Documentation